How to Choose an Architect in UK

 If all else fails and you are still looking for an online architect service to help you, Proficiency can help you.
 Here is why you should hire Proficiency over others:

 - In-house RIBA certified architect so you can speak directly to the architect, which means builders will be able to build by your plans.
-Many plans look good on paper but can't be put into practice.
+Many plans look good on paper but cannot be put into practice.

 - London-based architect.
 You can meet in person to view your 3D virtual walkthrough, which means you will be able to see a visual preview of how your project looks.
 That way, you can save money early by making changes if required before it gets built.